aslamhus/VideoEditor/CONTRIBUTING.md

 ## Welcome

 Hello!
 And thanks for contributing to the VideoEditor library.
-This document will help you understand the structure of the VideoEditor and how to contribute to it.
+This document will guide you through the structure of the VideoEditor and how to make contributions.

-The VideoEditor is a VanillaJS component that allows you to edit a video.
-It was built to be lightweight with as few dependencies as posssible.
-The VideoEditor was built as quickly as possible as possible for use in another project.
-As a result, the code is not as clean as it could be.
-I am looking for contributors to help clean up the code and improve the structure of the VideoEditor.
-New features are also welcome!
+The VideoEditor is a VanillaJS component that provides a UI for video editing.
+It was built to be lightweight with only the features the project I was working on required.
+I also have tried to limit dependencies.
+The decision not to use `React` was to keep the build size small.
+Because the VideoEditor was built as part of another project where I had many different responsibilites, I built it expediently (read: not as cleanly as I would have liked).
+Documentation needs to be improved, and there are some calculations which could probably benefit work.
+I am looking for contributors to help clean up the code and improve the design of the VideoEditor.
+New features are welcome!

 ## Contributing

 There is a `TODO` list at the bottom of this document.
-If you would like to contribute, please take a look at the `TODO` list and see if there is anything you would like to work on.
+If you would like to contribute, please take a look at the list and see if there is anything you would like to work on.
 If you have an idea for a new feature, please open an issue to discuss it before you start working on it.
-If you would like to work on a `TODO` item, please open an issue to let me know that you are working on it.
+If you would like to work on a `TODO` item, open an issue to let me know that you are working on it.
 This will help to avoid duplicate work.
 Also feel free to suggest new `TODO` items.

 ## VideoEditor Architecture

-The VideoEditor is a VanillaJS component that allows you to edit a video.
-Here is a list of the main components within the VideoEditor with their child components.
+Here is a list of the main components within the VideoEditor.
 The parent component is the VideoEditor itself.
-It contains the following child components:

 ```bash
 VideoEditor